Brett Burton: 2009 season

 Burton made a successful return for the Woodville-West Torrens Eagles in the SANFL during round 14 of the 2009 AFL season, kicking four goals, leading to speculation as to whether or not he would be selected for the Crows' next game against Fremantle.
 He was not, however, and he again played for the Eagles, being a solid contributor despite the team suffering a crushing loss to Sturt.
 He was returned to the senior side the following week against St Kilda, and while he had little impact on that game he shone in the next, kicking four goals against Port Adelaide and cementing his spot as part of a suddenly potent forward line.

 Burton continued to show patches of brilliance at times, including the huge mark against Carlton in the last round of the season that saw him finally claim the Mark of the Year.
 This was intermingled with some lean patches and struggles with injury.
 Questions were asked over whether his time in the game was over at last; however, he has indicated that he wants to play on.

 AFL Players Association (2010)

 In 2010, Burton became president of the AFL Players Association, replacing Joel Bowden.
-Despite this appointment his 2010 on field performance had declined dramatically, culminating in him not being selected for the Crows round 8 clash with North Melbourne, after another very poor Showdown performance and a quiet game against bottom placed Richmond.
-The then retired that year.
+Despite this appointment, his 2010 on field performances declined dramatically, culminating in him not being selected for the Crows round 8 clash with North Melbourne.
+After a very poor Showdown performance and a quiet game against bottom placed Richmond, he retired at the end of the 2010 season.